leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 ```leantac
 {{#example_decl Examples/Props.lean onePlusOneIsTwoTactics}}
 ```
+The `decide` tactic invokes a _decision procedure_, which is a program that can check whether a statement is true or false, returning a suitable proof in either case.
+It is primarily used when working with concrete values like `1` and `2`.
-The `simp` tactic, short for "simplify", is the workhorse of Lean proofs.
+The other important tactic in this book is `simp`, short for "simplify", which is the workhorse of Lean proofs.
-It rewrites the goal to as simple a form as possible, taking care of parts of the proof that are small enough.
+It rewrites the goal to as simple a form as possible.
-In particular, it proves simple equality statements.
+In many cases, this rewriting simplifies the statement so much that it can be automatically proved.
 Behind the scenes, a detailed formal proof is constructed, but using `simp` hides this complexity.

 Tactics are useful for a number of reasons:
  1. Many proofs are complicated and tedious when written out down to the smallest detail, and tactics can automate these uninteresting parts.